 Back to Blog

-We have distilled that the foundation of a sound money management background begins with knowing and understanding checking and savings accounts.
-We highly recommend that you talk to your teen about the purpose of each.
-Discuss interest rates, minimum balances, overdraft consequences, ATM fees and the benefits of each type of account.
+We have distilled that the foundation of a sound money management background begins with knowing and understanding the two most common banking options: checking and savings accounts.
+We highly recommend talking to your teen about the purpose of each.
+Discuss interest rates, minimum balances, overdraft consequences, ATM fees and the pros and cons of each type of account.
+Don't worry.
+Copper is here to help with our educational finance content for teens.

 If a teen has a cash flow from a part-time job or an allowance, set up a budget that documents how much money is coming in and how much is designated for savings and spending.